 Thermogravimetry

 Materials can change their physical and chemical properties due to heat, and thermal analyses can be used to test these properties.
 During the process, the eggshell biosorbent properties were investigated as a function of elapsed time or temperature variation.
-The most important ingredient of eggshell is calcite with a known decomposition temperature of 900°C [31].
-But at this temperature we found gray/black residues in the sample.
+The most important ingredient of eggshell is calcite with a known decomposition temperature of 900°C. 31 But at this temperature we found gray/black residues in the sample.
 Figure 1 made with Proteus software shows the TG-thermogravimetric curve and the DTA differential thermal analysis curve (which gives the heat flow at the temperature).

 Figure 1.
-Thermogravimetric measurements: TG - Thermogravimetry, DTA - Differential Thermoanalytics
+Thermogravimetric measurements (Created with NETZSCH Proteus software): TG - Thermogravimetry, DTA - Differential Thermoanalytics

 Based on the TG curve (green curve), there are two main mass losses owing to temperature, below 800ºC and in the range 800-900ºC.
 In the first case, mass loss can be explained with the disappearance of adsorbed water molecules and organic compounds.
 In the second case, the main weight loss corresponds to 32.84% by weight when the CaCO3 phase is transformed into a CaO phase.

-Since the mass of the sample remained constant after 900°C, we can assume that the transformation is complete [32,33].
+Since the mass of the sample remained constant after 900°C, we can assume that the transformation is complete.
+32,33

 According to the DTA curve, decomposition occurs at 728.6ºC, which is the maximum temperature at which exothermic phenomenon or decomposition occurs.